Aisheng ASN-205: JWP02

-JWP02 UAV is a derivative of WZ-6 and has already entered service with Chinese military.
+JWP02 UAV is a derivative of WZ-6 and has already entered service with the Chinese military.
 The most obvious external visual difference between WZ-6 and JWP02 is that the electro-optical turret mounted below the fuselage of WZ-6 is absent on JWP02.
-The exact function of JWP02 remain unclear because Chinese governmental establishments have not released any detailed information on this UAV other than photos of its deployment by Chinese military.
+The exact function of JWP02 remains unclear because Chinese governmental establishments have not released any detailed information on this UAV other than photos of its deployment by the Chinese military.
 Presumably, it is used in reconnaissance missions.

 BZK-006

-BZK-006 is a further development of WZ-6 adopted by Chinese military, and it is an enlarged WZ-6 with four underwing hardpoints added, two for with wing.
-BZK-006 is capable of carrying a total of four Chinese UAV employed missiles, and a photo of air-to-surface missile targeting screen has been publicized by Chinese governmental sources when depicting BZK-006 deployed by Chinese military.
-However, as of 2014, it is not known if BZK-006 carries any air-to-air missiles, so it is purely adopted for ground attack missions.
-Specification:
+BZK-006 is a further development of the WZ-6 adopted by the Chinese military, and it is an enlarged WZ-6 with four underwing hardpoints added, two for with wing.
+BZK-006 is capable of carrying a total of four Chinese UAV-employed missiles, and a photo of an air-to-surface missile targeting screen has been publicized by Chinese governmental sources when depicting BZK-006 deployed by the Chinese military.
+This drone was primarily used by the PLA Ground Force, launched by ground vehicles using rocket-assisted catapult.
+The BZK-009 entered service in around 2009.